DimitrisPapac/MPS-Converter/README.md

 # MPS-Converter
-A converter for the MPS file format, written in Java.
+A converter for the Mathematical Programming System (MPS) file format, written in Java.